Skip to content

 For ages 7-12

-With Youth Digital Wellbeing Service and Lumi Nova therapeutic gaming app can helps with problems such as mild to moderate anxiety, low mood, low self esteem, stress and any other worries.
+With Youth Digital Wellbeing Service and Lumi Nova therapeutic gaming app can help with problems such as mild to moderate anxiety, low mood, low self esteem, stress and any other worries.
 The service is not for children and young people who are in crisis.

 For ages 10-18